2022 FIFA World Cup: Group D

 The match between Denmark and Tunisia ended as a goalless draw; both teams had goals disallowed by offside calls.
 Danish midfielder Christian Eriksen made his first major international appearance since suffering a cardiac arrest at the UEFA Euro 2020.
 Defending champions France went a goal behind to Australia, after a Craig Goodwin goal within ten minutes.
-France, however, scored four goals, by Adrien Rabiot, by Kylian Mbappé, and two by Olivier Giroud to win 4–1.
+France, however, scored four goals, by Adrien Rabiot, Kylian Mbappé and two by Olivier Giroud to win 4–1.
 The goals tied Giroud with Thierry Henry as France's all-time top goalscorer.
 Mitchell Duke scored the only goal as Australia won against Tunisia.
 This was their first World Cup win since 2010.
 Mbappé scored a brace as France defeated Denmark 2–1.
-This was enough for France to qualify for the knockout round – the first time since Brazil in 2006 that the defending champions progressed through the opening round.
+This was enough for France to qualify for the knockout round—the first time since Brazil in 2006 that the defending champions progressed through the opening round.
 Mathew Leckie scored the only goal as Australia defeated Denmark 1–0, qualifying for the knockout round as runners-up with the win.
 Wahbi Khazri scored for Tunisia against France in the 58th minute.
 Although Antoine Griezmann equalised in stoppage time it was overturned for offside.
 Tunisia finished third in the group, as they required a draw in the Denmark and Australia game.